vaitekunas/version/Readme.md

 Tag new version?
 [Y/n] (default: n):
 ```

-if current version introduces breaking changes, then a major version update is
+if the current version introduces breaking changes, then a major version update is
 more appropriate:

 ```shell